MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 1. Main DistMgr thread starts a Package Processing Thread.

-   Main DistMgr thread adds the package to the package processing queue, and creates a Package Processing Thread.
+   Main DistMgr thread adds the package to the package processing queue, and creates a package processing thread.

    > SMS_DISTRIBUTION_MANAGER 5292 (0x14ac) Adding package 'P010000F' to package processing queue.
    > SMS_DISTRIBUTION_MANAGER 5292 (0x14ac) ~Currently using 0 out of 3 allowed package processing threads.
    > SMS_DISTRIBUTION_MANAGER 5292 (0x14ac) ~Started package processing thread for package 'P010000F', thread ID = 0x2C44 (11332)

-2. Package Processing Thread creates DP thread(s) to process package actions and waits for them to exit.
+2. Package processing thread creates DP thread(s) to process package actions and waits for them to exit.

-   Package Processing Thread (TID 11332) processes the package actions (add/update/remove) for the DP(s).
+   Package processing thread (TID 11332) processes the package actions (add/update/remove) for the DP(s).
 In this case, the package was added to a DP and the package processing thread creates a DP thread to add the package to the DP.
-After creating DP thread(s), the Package Processing thread waits for all the DP threads to exit before moving further.
+After creating DP thread(s), the package processing thread waits for all the DP threads to exit before moving further.

    > SMS_DISTRIBUTION_MANAGER    11332 (0x2c44)    ~Processing package P010000F (SourceVersion:3;StoredVersion:3)
    > SMS_DISTRIBUTION_MANAGER    11332 (0x2c44)    No action specified for the package P010000F, however there may be package server changes for this package.